AdviseMI Adviser Application

 AdviseMI AmeriCorps Member Position Description

 The Michigan College Access Network (MCAN), in close partnership with Michigan colleges and universities, seeks to help more Michigan students pursue postsecondary education.
 Graduates (bachelor’s degree or higher) will serve as AdviseMI AmeriCorps advisers in selected high schools across Michigan, particularly high schools that are located in communities with low college-going rates and low adult educational attainment rates.
-Serving alongside high school counselors and other school professionals, advisers will support students as they make the transition from high school to a postsecondary education institution.
+Serving alongside high school counselors and other school professionals, advisers will support low-income students, first-generation college-going students, and students of color as they make the transition from high school to a postsecondary education institution.
 Advisers serve full time and focus on advising students through the complex steps toward college enrollment.
 Advisers will provide students and their families with relevant information regarding the benefits of a postsecondary education, preparing for college attendance, and the admission and financial aid processes.

-Advisers will commit to an AmeriCorps term of service from August 2020 through June 2021.
-Candidates who are not willing to make a commitment to a full year of service with the program should not apply.
-This position includes a mandatory, virtual, four-week training session in beginning August 3rd, 2020.
+Advisers will commit to an AmeriCorps term of service from fall 2021 through June 2022.
+This position includes all the training advisers need to be effective in their role, and no prior experience is necessary.
 Successful advisers are fully enmeshed in the fabric of the local communities and, as such, advisers are encouraged to live in the community in which they are placed.
-Upon successful completion of the first year commitment, advisers may be invited to return for one additional year of service with the AdviseMI program if they choose.
+Upon successful completion of the service term, advisers may be invited to return for one additional term of service with the AdviseMI program if they choose.

 - Interact on a daily basis with high school students and families in the assigned high school to provide relevant information about postsecondary education and the college choice/financial aid processes:

-- Encourage each student to consider a broad range of appropriate college choices
+- Encourage each student to consider a broad range of appropriate college choices, including

 - Develop a comprehensive college timeline, including application deadlines for admission and financial aid for each student